 One of the most interesting discoveries in the book is to show how the commune was structured.
 As shown in the 1980 study by University of Guyana sociologists, Drs.
 Lear Matthews and George Danns (Chapter 7) – and contrary to the rosy picture presented to outsiders – Peoples Temple was not a model of cooperative socialism.
 Rather, it was run like a slave-plantation.
 Jim Jones was absolute master, with the majority of his followers being African Americans, who had little or no part in decision-making.

 The collection of articles, interviews, and analyses provides far more information than its name suggests: it allows the reader a look into the corruption of the leadership of Guyana that made the Jonestown massacre possible.

-(Dr. Khaleel Mohammed is a Professor in the Department of Religious Studies at San Diego State University, where he specializes in Islam, Muslim and Jewish Dialogue, and Gender Issues.
-He is a native of Guyana.
-His previous article for the jonestown report is Guyanese Perspectives on Jonestown.
-He can be reached at email@example.com.)
+(Dr. Khaleel Mohammed was a Professor in the Department of Religious Studies at San Diego State University, where he specialized in Islam, Muslim and Jewish Dialogue, and Gender Issues.
+He was a native of Guyana.
+He died in January 2022.
+His articles for this site appear here.)